gtangg12/samesh/README.md

 ## Getting Started

 Download a SAM2 checkpoint as provided in the SAM2 repo. `notebooks/mesh_samesh.ipynb` and `notebooks/mesh_shape_diameter_function.ipynb` are detail how to setup and run SAMesh and ShapeDiam, respectively.
+Some mesh examples from the curated dataset are provided in `assets`.

 ## Dataset